githubapnic/labs/iptables/iptables_complex.md

 sudo netfilter-persistent reload
 ```

-Issue the following command to flash all rules for the next exercise
+Issue the following command to remove all rules for the next exercise

 ```bash
 sudo iptables -F